babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/finality-providers/eots-manager.md

 eotsd start --home /path/to/eotsd/home
 ```

+If the `--home` flag is not specified, then the default home location will be used.

 This will start the EOTS rpc server at the address specified in `eotsd.conf` under
 the `RpcListener` field, which is by default set to `127.0.0.1:12582`.
 You can change
 this value in the configuration file or override this value and specify a custom